divyanshunegi/PixabaySampleDroid/README.md

 # PixabaySampleDroid
 ![Alt text](screenshot.jpg?raw=true "Screen shot for the app")

-This is a sample project, used using MVP (Model View presenter architecture)
+This is a sample project, build using MVP (Model View presenter architecture)

 I have used following open source libraries